roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader Ch.
-02 ****** bydawn1958© Dani listened to the statement and her stomach trembled both from the realization she made a big mistake and also because her clitoris felt like it had grown in size.
+Dani listened to the statement and her stomach trembled both from the realization she made a big mistake and also because her clitoris felt like it had grown in size.
 Her bottom lip quivered rapidly and she desperately wanted the young woman to stop molesting her.
 "Mistress, please, you have to stop, please stop."

  When the fingers stopped rolling her clit, Dani breathed a big sigh of relief, but then she realized Sarah continued to squeeze.
 The pressure on her delicate bud was unbearable yet she was afraid to protest anymore.
 "I want to hear you say it.
 Say you had sex with Mr. Kristy," Sarah whispered.